UNO-CYBR-8420-Team1/CYBR8420-Suricata/Use Cases/Use Case Brainstorming.md

 -   **Network Administrator**
 -   **Suricata IDS/IPS**

 *Description**: The Network Administrator uses Suricata to monitor all incoming and outgoing network traffic.
 Alerts are generated for unusual patterns, such as unexpected spikes in traffic or unusual access attempts.
+This lets the Network Admin identify potential security breaches for investigation

 Misuse Case:
 **Actors**:
--   **Malicious Insider**
+-   **Hacker Searching Medical Records**
 -   **Suricata IDS/IPS**

-*Description**: A malicious insider manipulates or disables Suricata monitoring to cover their tracks while exfiltrating sensitive data or engaging in unauthorized activities.
+*Description**: A malicious hacker gains access to the network.
+Instead of targeting the highly confidential files and systems directly, he manipulates the logging files of Suricata by overwriting them (potentially with a rogue installation of Suricata itself to hide his tracks from Suricata monitoring to cover their tracks while exfiltrating sensitive data or engaging in unauthorized activities.

-Nathan claims this one .... will add diagram...
+Assigned: Nathan Stechschulte

 ----------
 **Use Case 2: Malware Detection**